 FAQs on Food Filter Compliance

 What regulations apply to filters used in food contact applications?

-The following link provides a good summary for all the food contact regulations applying to Europe and also links the the framework regulation.
+The following link provides a good summary of all the food contact regulations applying to Europe and also links the framework regulation.

-Our goal is to understand your needs and to provide solutions meeting local regulatory requirements and economic conditions.
-In general, we would generally recommend having all filters that come in contact with liquid to be food contact compliant.
-Because of differences in extractables in gas/air we would recommend having the pre-filter and final membrane filter in gas/air systems be food contact compliant.
+Our goal is to understand your needs and to provide solutions to meet local regulatory requirements and economic conditions.
+In general, we would generally recommend having all filters that come in contact with liquid be food contact compliant.
+Because of differences in extractable in gas/air, we would recommend having the pre-filter and final membrane filter in gas/air systems be food contact compliant.

-If an application is purely a utilities or service application without direct or indirect food contact a standard product may be recommended.
+If an application is purely a utility or service application without direct or indirect food contact, a standard product may be recommended.

-There are a variety of non-food contact applications within the food and beverage industry that do not require compliance to food contact regulations.
-Service or utilities applications including clarification of hydraulic fluids or boiler feed water are not food contact applications and thus do not require the use of food contact compliant products.
+There are a variety of non-food contact applications within the food and beverage industry that do not require compliance with food contact regulations.
+Service or utility applications, including clarification of hydraulic fluids or boiler feed water, are not food contact applications and thus do not require the use of food contact compliant products.